If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business – Gary Cohn

 Risk Assessment/Risk Impact Analysis

-Low-Medium-High values are assigned to the probability and impact of each of the risks.
-Accordingly, those risks which end up getting high for both probability as well as impact, are sorted to be dealt first.
+Low-medium-high values are assigned to the probability and impact of each risk.
+Accordingly, those risks that end up getting high for both probability as well as impact are sorted to be dealt with first.
 For instance, risk such as a tight test schedule can be said to have high probability as well as high impact.
 Thus, it should be on the top of the priority list.
 However, a risk such as natural disaster might have a medium to high impact, but its probability is low.
 Hence, such a risk won’t make it to the top of the Risk Assessment list.

 Risk Mitigation/Control

 The third step under Risk Management in Testing, pertains to the idea of taking necessary measures and steps for controlling and mitigating the assessed risks.
 These solutions are not universal and would essentially differ from project to project and even organization to organization.
-Some of the Risk Management Examples in Software Testing include: one of the risks as mentioned earlier was that of tight test schedule.
+Some of the Risk Management Examples in Software Testing include: one of the risks, as mentioned earlier, was that of a tight test schedule.
 Since this risk, happens to be a crucial one, it would be important to develop strategies for mitigating the same.
-This might involve, completing the preparatory tasks, well in advance as well as providing for some kind of a buffer period from the beginning, in order to make room for any kind of contingency.
-Another risk identified in the first stage was that of incomplete definition of scope.
-In order to mitigate the risk, it will be important to ensure that the project scope is extremely well-defined, but at the same time, is not unrealistically rigid.
-This is important in order to make room for any kind of imminent change which if not incorporated, might harm the project immensely.
+This might involve completing the preparatory tasks well in advance and providing for some kind of buffer period from the beginning to make room for any contingency.
+Another risk identified in the first stage was that of an incomplete definition of scope.
+In order to mitigate the risk, it will be important to ensure that the project scope is extremely well-defined but, at the same time, is not unrealistically rigid.
+This is important in order to make room for any kind of imminent change, which, if not incorporated, might harm the project immensely.

 Conclusion